How It Works

 • Confirmation pages

-The Suppression Script can be found under Code Snippet > View Script.
+The Suppression Script can be found in your Retention.com dashboard under Code Snippet > View Script.
 Check the box next to Suppression, and then click Copy Code to save it to your clipboard:

-*If you are using our Revenue Tracking script, you do not need to include the Suppression script as well—our revenue tracking script will automatically include/call the suppression script.
+*If you are using our Revenue Tracking script, you do not need to include the Suppression script—our revenue tracking script will automatically invoke it.

 4. Set suppression rules